2016-08-06 16:05:38 • ID: 1483

 For me it remains unclear why this contemporary should be a proof of an acculturation of the late Neanderthals, especially because we do not really know the "authors" (Neanderthals, AMH or both?) of the Chatelperronian.

-from Pradels 1961 report.
+Figure 2 shows a page from Pradels 1961 report.
 Displayed are Aurignacian pieces similar to the item displayed in this post.

 See also: Pradel, L. La Pointe des Cottés (via Persee)